Pers8/obsidian-files/Tle IB English.md

 ?
 Context refers to the circumstances that surround a text - all of the external factors which are needed to fully understand the text itself.

-# Common literary terms and concepts used when Analysingf
+# Common literary terms and concepts used when Analysing Literary and non Literary texts

+	1. Allegory:: A narrative in which characters